rajiteh/cse4413/README.md

 ## Custom Tags
 - Content manipulation within JSP

+## Week 10

+### Fragmented View
+- jsp includes

+### Front controller pattern
+- forward urls using patterns

+## Week 11

+### htaccess
+- Use PAM (pluggable authentication module)
+- Perform authentication by checking the response code.
+- SSL is important
+- POST request
+3

-Code appearing in this project is entirely written by @rajiteh <rajiteh@gmail.com> while following the class curriculum.
+Code appearing in this project is entirely written by <rajiteh@gmail.com> while following the class curriculum.
 The author makes no guarantee of the accuracy or the correctness of the code.

 The MIT License (MIT)
-Copyright (c) 2014 @rajiteh <rajiteh@gmail.com>
+Copyright (c) 2014 Raj Perera(@rajiteh)